‘We Indians are proud of you’: How the world has reacted to Rishi Sunak's appointment as Prime Minister

-Prime Minister Rishi Sunak: ‘We Indians are proud of you’ - how the world has reacted to new PM's appointment
+Prime Minister Rishi Sunak: ‘We Indians are proud of you’ - how the world has reacted to new PM announcement

 He is set to be the first non-white Prime Minister of the UK – and the first leader to practice a non-Christian faith.

-Now, public figures across the world have commented on the likely appointment of Rishi Sunak as the next Prime Minister of the UK – with Indians and Kenyans both keen to claim him as their own.
+Now public figures across the world have commented on the appointment of Rishi Sunak, with Indians and Kenyans both keen to claim him as their own.

-Many Indian politicians and public figures celebrated Mr Sunak’s appointment – pointing to the fact that he was named leader on the “auspicious” day of Diwali, the Hindu festival of lights.
+Many Indian politicians and public figures celebrated Mr Sunak’s appointment, pointing to the fact he was named leader on the “auspicious” day of Diwali, the Hindu festival of lights.
 It is also the 75th anniversary since India gained independence from Britain.

 The Democratic Action Party of Kenya tweeted: “Congratulations Kenyan (Kitale) born son Rishi Sunak on the election as the UK Prime Minister, the youngest leader in the current times.
 As Kenya's young and progressive party, we celebrate your milestone and wish you the best."